metagenomics/metagenomics-tk/docs/tutorials/tutorial2/introduction.md

 This tutorial is a short introduction to the Metagenomics-Toolkit which shows the main steps in analysing Metagenomics data using the Metagenomics-Toolkit.
-A more detailed introduction can be found [introduction](../tutorial1/introduction.md) In this part you will learn how to configure and run the Toolkit and what the output of a Toolkit run looks like.
+A more detailed introduction can be found here: [introduction](../tutorial1/introduction.md).
+In this part you will learn how to configure and run the Toolkit and what the output of a Toolkit run looks like.

 ## Tutorial Scope and Requirements

 The Metagenomics-Toolkit allows you to run either the full pipeline of assembly, binning and many other downstream analysis tasks or the individual analyses separately.
 In this tutorial you will only use the *full pipeline* mode.
 The *full pipeline* mode itself is structured into two parts.
-The first part runs the Toolkit on each sample separately (*per-sample*), and the second part runs a combined downstream analysis on the output of the *per-sample* part, called *aggregation*.
+The first part runs the Toolkit on each sample separately (*per-sample*), and the second part runs a combined downstream analysis on the output of the *per-sample* parts, called *aggregation*.
-In this tutorial, you will only run the *per-sample* part.
+Today, you will only run the *per-sample* part.
 While there are several optimizations for running the Toolkit on a cloud-based setup, during this workshop you will run the Toolkit on a single machine.

 ### Requirements